3nrique0/TE-PS_0024/README.md

 	git push -u origin master

 Normally the first thing to add is `git add README.md`.
 I used instead a `git add *`.

+## Testing how to commit only one file

+Test added 2 files changed, only 1 to be commited